markmoxon/elite-source-code-6502-second-processor/output/README.md

-# Build output for the Tube version of Elite
+# Build output for the 6502 Second Processor version of Elite

-This folder contains the output binaries from the build process for the Tube version of Elite.
+This folder contains the output binaries from the build process for the 6502 Second Processor version of Elite.

 ---